If you live and drive in the GTA, chances are you're paying a lot for your auto insurance coverage.

-Kanetix.ca's InsuraMap lets you compare auto insurance rates from across the province to determine the most expensive-and affordable—areas for auto insurance in Ontario.
+Kanetix.ca's InsuraMap lets you compare auto insurance rates from across the province to determine the most expensive-and the cheapest-areas for auto insurance in Ontario.

-What does InsuraMap tell us this year?
-Like last year, if you live and drive anywhere in the GTA, chances are you're paying a lot for your auto insurance coverage.
-Provincially, the average comes in at about $1,448, yet many cities in the GTA exceed the provincial average; some by a little, but most by a lot.
+What does InsuraMap tell us about the premiums Ontario drivers pay?
+Like last year, if you live and drive anywhere in the Greater Toronto Area (GTA), chances are you're paying a lot for your auto insurance coverage.
+Provincially, the average comes in at about $1,316, yet many cities in the GTA exceed the provincial average; some by a little, but most by a lot.

 Ontario car insurance can be expensive, even more so if you live in:

 Based on a 35-year-old driver of a 2014 Honda Civic (Canada's best-selling car) with a clean driving record, all of these cities have an estimated annual auto insurance rate higher than the provincial average of $1,316 per year.

 With more drivers on the road, it comes as no surprise that six out of 10 of the province's most populous cities are listed (Toronto, Mississauga, Brampton, Hamilton, Markham, and Vaughan).
 But population, in and of itself, does not determine auto insurance rates.
 It's really about the likelihood of a claim.
 If you live in a city or town that-for whatever reason-reports more claims (or more costly claims) than other areas, your premiums are likely going to be higher.
 It all boils down to the numbers.

 How did some of the other big cities and towns in the province rank?